 Use the pull-down menu in the To field to select groups, roles or individuals as recipients.
 You can ignore the Exclude option unless you have an actual need to exclude specific groups, roles or individuals.

 Below the message textbox, you'll find a batch of data fields.
 If you copy a data field and paste it into your message, Moodle will autofill that specific data into the message.
 In this example, the student's first name will be dropped into the message along with the date s/he last accessed the course.
+These instructions explain how to customize a message with these fields.

 If you select Configuration from the Quickmail block, you can choose "Multiselect" as your preferred recipient selection style and return to the "classic" selection mode to which we have grown accustomed.
 (Students do not have this ability at this time.)